Mallick17/AWS-CCP/README.md

 ---

+# AWS Organizations
+## AWS Service Control Policies (SCPs)
+- AWS Service Control Policies (SCPs) are a type of policy that you can use to manage permissions in your AWS organization.
+SCPs enable you to define the maximum permissions for member accounts in the organization.
+Unlike Identity and Access Management (IAM) policies, which grant permissions to users, groups, and roles, SCPs act as guardrails that limit what actions members of an organization can and cannot perform, regardless of their IAM policies.
+SCPs are useful for ensuring compliance with data governance and security standards by centrally controlling access to AWS services and resources across multiple AWS accounts within an AWS Organization.
+They provide a way to enforce policy compliance at the organization, organizational unit (OU), or account level.

+---

 # AWS Security Hub
 ### AWS Systems Manager(SSM)
 - AWS Systems Manage gives you visibility and control of your infrastructure on AWS.
 This service allows you to group your resources according to applications, view operational data for monitoring and troubleshooting, and take action on your groups of resources.
 AWS Systems Manager simplifies resource and application management, shortens the time to detect and resolve operational problems, and makes it easy to operate and manage your infrastructure securely at scale.
 It provides a unified user interface so you can view operational data from multiple AWS services and allows you to automate operational tasks across your AWS resources.